-Information that we collect and use about you
+Information that we collection and use about you

 The University collects and uses the following personal information about registered students.